omeraliso111/WindowPane/README.md

 # WindowPane
-A window position management application
+A simple window position management application.

 WindowPane is an application that allows you to control the positions of a collection of windows by attaching them to panes within WindowPane.
 Tired of resizing and moving windows around half your day?
 Try WindowPane.